MJVL/ArrayWriter/README.md

 # ArrayWriter
-Simple JavaScript class that writes the contents of an array to a webpage.
+Simple JavaScript class that writes the contents of an array to a webpage between specified tags.
 ## Documentation

 <a name="ArrayWriter"></a>